 Situated on the picturesque hills of the Palouse, Pullman is a small town with the amenities, culture, and services typically offered in urban environments.
 With an unparalleled standard of living, opportunities to hike, fish, bike ride, or just enjoy more than eight miles of city pathways and trails, Pullman is a place to call home.
 Having a world class research institute of higher living, Pullman also provides students, visitors, and residents a vibrant college town environment and access to innumerable high quality activities.

 The Pullman Police Department is a full-service, proactive and progressive law enforcement agency serving the City of Pullman.
 Services provided include crime prevention, criminal and traffic collision investigation, dispute mediation, traffic and parking enforcement, animal control, and code enforcement.
-Specialty assignments include detective, field training officer, regional drug task force detective, college hill officer, school resource officer, SWAT, and drone pilot.
+Specialty assignments and collateral duties include detective, field training officer, various instructor opportunities, college hill officer, school resource officer, SWAT, bicycle officer, and drone pilot.
 The Pullman Police Department embraces the Community Policing model of active community engagement and cooperation.
 The Police Department mission statement is “Policing Our Community with Compassion and Professionalism.”
 Staffing consists of 33 sworn officers and a support staff of 15 providing 24/7 patrol and records coverage.
-Patrol officers work a 9/80 schedule and detectives work a 4/10 schedule.
+Patrol officers and detectives work a 4/10 schedule.

 # of Staff: 48